-Returns and commissions affecting the margin accounts, other than fluctuations in derivatives prices, are recognized in the results of operations for the year as accrued under the caption "Interest income" and "Commissions and fee expenses", respectively.
-The partial or total amounts deposited or withdrawn in the clearing house owing to price fluctuations of derivatives are recognized in "Margin accounts".
+Bank yields and commissions affecting the margin accounts, other than fluctuations in derivatives prices, are recognized in result of operations for the year as accrued under "Interest income" and "Commissions and fee expenses", respectively.
+The partial or total amounts deposited or withdrawn in the clearinghouse owing to price fluctuations of derivatives are recognized in "Margin accounts".